tc39/notes/es7/2016-05/may-25.md

 WH: A similar "reference implementation" previously attempted in ES4

-SG: This seems very familiar, did I request this of the authors a couple of years ago?
+SYG: This seems very familiar, did I request this of the authors a couple of years ago?

 AS: Yes, you were the direct inspiration for this!